 7.1.8 The transmission system revenue requirements consisting of debt service from 7.1.4, other capital related charges, new capital additions from 7.1.5, ISO Grid Management Charges from 7.1.6, and O&M service charges from 7.1.7 would be recovered from access fees and other charges levied on users of the transmission system.
 The grid access fee representing the recovery of system sunk costs would be levied on all load serving entities and other wholesale purchasers on an equal $/MWH basis.
 All other charges would be levied on users of the system consistent with FERC ratemaking principles and cost causation where applicable.
 [NOTE: All of this is “consistent with FERC ratemaking principles” which are either not specific enough for these purposes or are meant to apply only to profit making entities.]

-7.1.9 The transmission system will be governed by a full time professionally qualified, independent Board of Directors that is politically accountable to the State as a whole and required to explicitly consider the views and positions of all users of the transmission system and other stakeholder interests.
+7.1.9 The transmission system will be governed by a three person board of directors appointed by the Governor and confirmed by the Senate. full time professionally qualified, independent Board of Directors that is politically accountable to the State as a whole and required to explicitly consider the views and positions of all users of the transmission system and other stakeholder interests.

 7.1.9 A principal objective of the newly State owned grid is to harmonize its operations with the operations of the interconnected grid owned and operated by California municipal utilities and other public agencies within the boundaries of the existing California ISO NERC/WSCC Security Coordinator territory.
 Consolidation of facilities and personnel and harmonization of tariffs and protocols will be accomplished with the objective of enhanced reliability, reduced costs and facilitating seamless market transactions while preserving the benefits of existing contractual rights.